nixworks/public/news/2010/05/21/README.md

 ##### Delhi High Court
 ### [Delhi High Court acquits three accused in a 1984 anti-Sikh riots case at Shastri Nagar in North Delhi following the assassination of Prime Minister Indira Gandhi on October 31, 1984. ](/news/2010/05/21/delhi-high-court-acquits-three-accused-in-a-1984-anti-sikh-riots-case-at-shastri-nagar-in-north-delhi-following-the-assassination-of-prime-m.md)
-_Context: Indian Prime Minister, North Delhi, Delhi High Court, Indira Gandhi_
+_Context: Indira Gandhi, Indian Prime Minister, Delhi High Court, North Delhi_

 ##### Al Khalis
 ### [At least 22 people are killed and at least 53 others are injured after a car bomb explodes at a market in Al Khalis, Diyala in Iraq. ](/news/2010/05/21/at-least-22-people-are-killed-and-at-least-53-others-are-injured-after-a-car-bomb-explodes-at-a-market-in-al-khalis-diyala-in-iraq.md)